Student Refugee Advisory Service

 Application Process

-Applications for a nomination by Goethe University in the current funding period starting in the Summer Semester 2026 are possible until January 6, 2026 (end of day).
+Applications for a nomination by Goethe University in the current funding period starting in the winter semester 2026/27 are possible until July 10, 2026 (end of day).
 All required documents must be submitted via email to the Student Refugee Advisory Service.

 If you have any questions in advance, you are welcome to send us an email or arrange an advising appointment at any time.